-SCI 292 Special Topics: (3 Hours) Prerequisites: Department approval.
+SCI 292 Special Topics:\ (3 Hours)

 This course periodically offers specialized or advanced discipline-specific content related to diverse areas of science, not offered in the normal curriculum, to interested and qualified students within the program.
 Topics will not be repeated within a 24 month period.